|About Symptoms Diagnosis Treatment Prevention|

 - Muscle paralysis

 Your veterinarian will perform a complete physical and neurological examination of your cat and obtain a medical history from you.
-His index of suspicion may be raised due to the breed of your cat.

 - Ultrasound of the organs may display an enlargement of the liver, kidneys or heart.